stefan-hoeck/idris2-elab-util/src/Doc/Meta.md

 Module `Language.Reflection` defines `Elab`, an abstract monadic data type used to manipulate programs at compile time.
-The module provides functionality for looking up existing data definitions in scope as well as add new declarations to the list of declarations in a source file.
+The module provides functionality to look up existing data definitions in scope as well as add new declarations to the list of declarations in a source file.